 Over the last three decades, we’ve learned a great deal about the importance of home maintenance, especially in the rainy season.
-Since insurance doesn’t cover wear and tear, it’s crucial to remain up to date with maintenance to avoid unnecessary and costly damage and loss.
+Since home insurance doesn’t cover wear and tear, it’s crucial to remain up to date with maintenance to avoid unnecessary and costly damage and loss.
 Here is some practical advice to help you get your home ready for the rainy season.
+We also highlights what falls outside of your home insurance policy.

 1. Trim branches on the roofline

 Trimming large trees that hang over your roof can help protect your home from damage.
-During heavy rains, tree limbs fly freely and can possibly cause massive damage to your roof, which can be exacerbated by summer downpours.
-Prevent this by checking the growth of trees around the yard, throughout the year, and giving them a regular trim.
+During heavy rains, tree limbs fly freely and could cause massive damage to your roof, which can be exacerbated by summer downpours.
+Prevent this by checking the growth of trees around the yard throughout the year and giving them a regular trim.

 2. Ceilings and walls